readyready15728/misc/dcss-notes.md

 * Damage with long and short blades is driven by dexterity.
 * `%` and `@` show additional character information that's not present on the main display.
+* Size has various effects that could be quite important.
+* `?/t` to look up status effects.
+* "The usual skill advice in Crawl is to "train your killing skills to competency first, then train your defenses".
+Dodging an extra attack won't help if you have to use a consumable to beat every other fight.
+It's perfectly reasonable to turn Dodging off at the start, then turn it back on later on when you feel skilled enough at killing stuff."
+* "Dodging is more effective when you have higher dexterity and you are wearing lighter armour.
+Still, even a brute in crystal plate armour will eventually want to train a few levels of Dodging, since the early levels of a skill are cheap."